 About MoneroShameList.com

 MoneroShameList.com is a public directory of companies that market themselves as privacy-focused, yet hypocritically refuse to accept Monero (XMR) — the only cryptocurrency with strong, mandatory privacy by default.
+The site launched on April 15, 2026.

 The Tweet That Started It All